Comments from Expert Advisory Committee

 - Anogenital warts are caused by human papilloma virus (HPV), usually types 6 and 11 which are not associated with dysplasia or malignancy

-- Infection with HPV is common in sexually active people, most infections do not lead to visible anogenital warts and clear spontaneously
+- Infection with HPV is common in non-HPV vaccinated sexually active people, most infections do not lead to visible anogenital warts and clear spontaneously

 - Most HPV infection is acquired through sexual contact.
 Perinatal infection can occur and is rarely harmful to children

-- Individuals diagnosed with anogenital warts should be offered testing for other STIs including HIV, Hepatitis B, syphilis and gonorrhoea.
+- Individuals diagnosed with anogenital warts should be offered testing for other STIs including HIV, Hepatitis B, syphilis, chlamydia and gonorrhoea.